The Wisdom Keeper Within: A Retreat for the Path Beyond Healing with Bob Vetter

 The ability to take in wisdom teachings and actually live them, rather than collect them

-A spiritual dimension that no longer sits apart from daily life, but informs how they move through it
+A spiritual dimension that no longer sits apart from daily life, but informs how they move through

 About Bob Vetter: